UNLOCK FREE TRAINING

 Generally speaking, a contract is assignable – by default- unless the contract's language specifically prohibits the use of an assignment within the agreement.

 • A Lead-Based Paint Disclosure – all sellers must provide this to a buyer for residential properties that were built before 1978.
-The disclosure must identify to the buyer any history of lead-based paint toxicity in the property.
+The disclosure must identify any history of lead-based paint toxicity in the property to the buyer.

 • A Real Estate Condition Report – any individual who transfers property in Wisconsin must provide within ten days of the acceptance of an offer to purchase a real estate condition report.
 The statements made by the seller are not defined warranties but simply statements of what the seller has noticed or has knowledge of.
 This requirement also includes a time-share, land, or condominium sale/exchange unless the real property transfer meets the exemption definitions in Wisconsin Stat. § 77.25.